trislett/TFCE_mediation/README.md

 21-06-2017

 * version 1.2 is now available on [pypipe (PIP)](https://pypi.python.org/pypi/tfce-mediation/1.2.0)
-* added the ability to read and write binarized PLY files using tm_tools convert-surfaces
+* added the ability to read and write binarized PLY files using 'tm_tools convert-surface'
 * a preview of the new tfce_mediation imaging (tmi) for format group analyses will be released before OHBM 2017.
 It is based on the the PLY file format.
 Some advantages include a fast, space efficient, and expandable neuroimaging that harmonizes voxel and vertex images as well as surfaces all with a file history function, but more on that later.

 16-05-2017